tairenpiao/GCN_Final_DeepGCNs/README.md

 All the information of code, data, and pretrained models can be found there.

 ### A simple example (training from scratch)
-First go in to the example directory
+First enter the example directory
 ```
 cd example/sem_seg_dense/
 ```